AdobeDocs/marketo.fr-FR/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/flow-step-service.md

 ## Entrer les informations d’identification du service {#enter-service-credentials}

-Pour accéder au service en cours d’installation, Marketo doit disposer d’informations d’identification d’API valides.
+To access the service being installed, Marketo must have valid API credentials.
 Ces informations d’identification doivent vous être fournies par votre fournisseur de services.
-Les services disposent de trois options d’authentification différentes.
-Vous pouvez donc voir l’une des trois invites d’identification différentes : **Clé API** qui ne comporte qu&#39;un seul champ de saisie, **Authentification de base** qui nécessite un nom d’utilisateur et un mot de passe et peut également nécessiter un champ appelé Domaine, et **OAuth2** en utilisant la variable _Informations d’identification client_ qui nécessite une _ID client_ et _Secret du client_.
+Services have three different authentication options, so you may see one of three different prompts for credentials: **API Key** which has only one input field, **Basic Authentication** which requires a username and password and may also require a field called Realm, and **OAuth2** using the _Client Credentials_ grant, which requires a _Client ID_ and _Client Secret_.

 >[!NOTE]
 >